mithril-security/blindai/CONTRIBUTING.md

   * Fill the description with the required information.

 #### How to submit a good enhancement suggestion?
-- Choose the most relevent issue type for your suggestion.
+- Choose the most relevant issue type for your suggestion.
 - Follow the provided template as much as possible.
 - Use a clear and descriptive title.
 - Add any other relevant information about the context, your development environment (Operating system, Language version ...)
 - Attach screenshots, code snippets and any helpful resources.

 ### Pull Requests
-This section helps you through the process of opening ``Pull Request`` and contributing with code to BlindAI Project!
+This section helps you through the process of opening a Pull Request and contributing with code to BlindAI Project!

 #### How to open a pull request?
 In order to open a pull request: